-Selling Property in Spain: A Complete Guide to Costs, Taxes, and Documentation
+Selling Property in Spain: 2025 Guide to Costs, Taxes & Documents

 -

-Agency Commission: This is usually a percentage of the sales price and agreed upon with your real estate agent.
+Agency Commission: Usually between 3% and 6% of the final sale price, agreed upon with your real estate agent.

 -